 When can I visit Liverpool City Libraries?

-Can I still borrow from my local library?
+Can I borrow from my local library?

 Can I keep my library items longer?